slavrd/go-redis-counter/README.md

 The `redis` VM will have redis server running on port `6379` which will be mapped to the host as well.
 The redis server will have password authentication configured as well.

-The `vault` VM will have Vault installed and running in `dev` mode on port `8200` which will be mapped to the host as well.
+The `vault` VM will have Vault installed as a service.
+There is a script set to unseal vault each time the VM boots.
+The vault root token is set-up as environment variable for the `vagrant` user.

 The `client` VM will have Golang installed so the application can be built and run.
 The redis server IP and password will be set in the environment variables `$REDIS_ADDR` and `$REDIS_PASS`.
 The Vault server address and access token will be set as well in `$VAULT_ADDR` and `$VAULT_TOKEN` respectively.

+The `webserver` VM has the latest version of the webcounter app installed and running as a service.

 Example: